RickYoon/solana_DN_agent/README.md

 ## Thank You!

 Thanks for reading!
 If you have any questions or comments, please drop an issue on this repo or reach out to us on [X](https://x.com/sendaifun)

+## License and Copyright

+Copyright © 2024 Linkrypto.
+All rights reserved.

+This project is proprietary software and all rights are reserved by Linkrypto.
+Commercial use and redistribution are prohibited.
+Unauthorized use may result in legal action.
+Please refer to the LICENSE file for detailed terms and conditions.